 During his tenure as Colgate’s 16th president, Jeffrey Herbst helped the university to complete its historic $480 million Passion for the Climb fundraising campaign

 and extended its impact in a transformational way by raising an additional $54 million for financial aid.
 He led the development of the university-wide strategic plan, Living the Liberal Arts in Our Third Century

 , which will guide Colgate’s future by fostering curricular and pedagogical innovations, creating residential learning communities, and further building and renovating our physical campus.
-He championed the new athletic facility
+He championed the Class of 1965 Arena

 opening in 2016, as well as the Center for Art and Culture

 , and a new center for career services.

 Herbst increased the size of the faculty at a time when many schools were cutting back.
 He strengthened Colgate’s internationalization

 and global initiatives, by providing additional financial assistance to students studying abroad, expanding study abroad locations and options, and supporting the mission of the Lampert Institute for Civic and Global Affairs

 .
 His focus on entrepreneurship led to the creation of the Thought Into Action Entrepreneurship Institute